 Make the dough: Combine the butter and sugar in the bowl of a stand mixer (or if using a hand mixer, just a large bowl), and cream them together until the mixture is light and fluffy.

-Beat in the egg, vanilla, and orange zest to the bowl until thoroughly combined.
+Add in the egg, vanilla, and orange zest to the bowl and beat until thoroughly combined.

 Add in the flour and salt and mix on low speed until the dough is combined and crumbly.

 Use your hands to knead the dough into a smooth ball, trying not to overwork the it.
 The dough should be smooth and slightly tacky, but not sticky.
 If the dough is too dry, add water slowly in 1 teaspoon increments and knead it into the dough.
 If the dough seems too wet, knead in 1 teaspoon of flour, again kneading gently until the dough reaches the right texture.

 Flatten the dough into a disk and wrap it in plastic wrap.
 Chill in the refrigerator for at least 3 hours, or up to overnight.

 Assemble the hamantaschen: Preheat the oven to 350 °F. Line a half sheet baking pan with a Silpat silicone mat or parchment paper, and have your fillings ready to go.

 Unwrap the dough disk and place it on a lightly floured work surface.
 It will be very firm after chilling.

 Roll the dough out to ¼-inch thick.
 It might be stiff at first and you may need to pound it with the rolling pin to soften enough to roll out.
 If large cracks form around the dough edges, just repair them with your fingers as you roll.
 Use a bench scraper under the dough occasionally to keep the dough from sticking to the work surface, and also lightly flour the rolling pin and surface occasionally to prevent sticking.